mivoq/speect/docs/source/topics/voice_topic.rst

 Plug-ins
 ========

 The next section defines plug-ins which Speect must load.
 These are plug-ins that are not critical to the working of the voice, but may be necessary for other types of operations.
-In the example below the ``utt_ebml.spi`` plug-in will be loaded, which provides methods for saving an utterance to an EBML_ formatted file.
+In the example below the ``utt_ebml.spi`` :ref:`plug-in <plugins_topic>` will be loaded, which provides methods for saving an utterance to an EBML_ formatted file.

 .. code-block:: javascript